Using n8n snapshots for backups that restore

 - Monthly long-term archive kept for compliance reasons when necessary.

 Offsite copies protect against hardware failure and local disasters.
-I prefer using multiple destinations.
-Examples I use:
+I prefer using multiple destinations:

 - Git hosting for workflow JSON.
 Private repo, branch protection, and organisation secrets kept out of the repo.
 Use automation to update a single path per day.